James Michael Harvey

-James Michael Harvey (born October 20, 1949) is an American Catholic prelate who served from 1982 to 1998 in the central administration of the Secretariat of State at the Vatican.
+James Michael Harvey (born October 20, 1949) is an American Catholic prelate currently serving as the Archpriest of the Basilica of Saint Paul Outside the Walls.
+He served from 1982 to 1998 in the central administration of the Secretariat of State at the Vatican.
 From 1998 to 2012, Harvey managed the pope's household, first for Pope John Paul II and then for Pope Benedict XVI.
 He was named bishop in 1998, archbishop in 2003, and cardinal in 2012.

 Biography

 Early years and priesthood

 Harvey was born in Milwaukee, Wisconsin, on October 20, 1949.
 He was ordained to the priesthood for the Archdiocese of Milwaukee on June 29, 1975, by Pope Paul VI in Rome.
 Harvey studied at St. Francis Seminary in St. Francis, Wisconsin.
 He then resided at the Pontifical North American College while studying for a Doctor of Canon Law degree at the Pontifical Gregorian University.
 He also studied diplomacy at the Pontifical Ecclesiastical Academy in Rome.

 Harvey entered the Vatican diplomatic service on March 25, 1980.
 He served as attaché and then secretary in the apostolic nunciature in the Dominican Republic for two years.
 On July 10, 1982, Harvey took a position in the Section for Relations with States of the Secretariat of State of the Holy See.
 He was named assessor for general affairs of that secretariat on July 22, 1997.